jiaxicheng/pentaho/pdi_info.md

-* Batching the PRD reports with `Pentaho Reporting Output` step, this can generate hundreds of merchant statements in Excel formats in one run and saved lots of time Accounting used to required and avoided the potential humen errors
+* Batching the PRD reports with `Pentaho Reporting Output` step, this can generate hundreds of merchant statements in Excel formats in one run and saved lots of time Accounting used to required and avoided the potential human errors

 * Data de-duplication with `Fuzzy-match` Step. with the carte cluster, the workload can be distributed onto 5-7 servers which greatly improved the speed and made a time-sensitive